 You can access public computers and printers throughout Central Library:

-- The Shelby White and Leon Levy Information Commons (1st floor) has 10 iMac computers, 15 PC desktops and a printer.
-The iMacs are equipped with software including Adobe Creative Cloud applications, Final Cut Pro X, iMovie and GarageBand and offer a minimum of 60-minute sessions.
-Two of the PCs are designated as "design" workstations, and also feature Adobe Creative Cloud applications.
+- The Shelby White and Leon Levy Information Commons (1st floor) has 10 iMac computers, 10 PC desktops, a scanner and two printers (8.5 x 11).
+The iMacs are equipped with software including Adobe Creative Cloud applications, Final Cut Pro X, iMovie and GarageBand.

-- There are twelve PC desktop computer workstations and a printer in Society, Sciences & Technology Division (2nd floor) and seven PC desktop computer workstations in the Languages & Literature Division (1st floor).
+- There are 8 PC desktop computers and printer (8.5 x 11) in the Languages & Literature Division (1st floor).

-- The Business & Career Center (2nd floor) loans laptops to patrons working on resumes, job search, business research, or other business- and job-related pursuits.
+- The Business & Career Center (2nd floor) has a scanner and a printer (8.5 x 11).
+They also loan laptops to patrons working on resumes, job search, business research, or other business- and job-related pursuits.

-Reserving public computers is free with a BPL library card.
-You can also purchase a guest card ($3 for all ages), which is active for the day and entitles you to two computing sessions.
+- Reserving public computers is free with a BPL library card.
+You can also get a guest card, which is active for 48 hours and entitles you to a total of two computing sessions over those two days.

 Other Technology and Resources: